Just-Some-Bots/MusicBot/README.md

 A: http://stackoverflow.com/questions/23708898/pip-is-not-recognized-as-an-internal-or-external-command

-Q:`Bot prints 'no, not whitelisted and new' when I try and play something`
+Q:`Bot prints 'no, not whitelisted and new' when I try to play something`

 A: Add yourself to the whitelist!